T-Brick/molasses/README.md

 ## Usage

-You can build `molasses` using `make`, then passing in a MLB file to the
+If you have MLton installed, you can build `molasses` using `make molasses`, then passing in a MLB file to the executable:
-executable:

 ```sh
 make